 Equipped with an understanding of COI, you can better identify the most relevant parts of an interviewee's story, and ask specific, informed questions to develop the appropriate parts of the interviewee's testimony.
-This is especially true when a confused or inarticulate interviewee has difficulty describing his or her claim.
-In such situations, COI provides you with a frame of reference that enables you to form pertinent questions relevant to the interviewee's claim.
+This is especially true when a confused or inarticulate interviewee has difficulty describing his or her claim; in such situations COI provides you with a framework of reference thus enabling you to form pertinent questions relevant to the interviewee's claim.